 Are there strong, proven and efficient processes on the spot?

 What legal or regulatory risks affect development?
 Is all of the code at your disposal?

-It’s very important to know the answers to all these questions.
-Since development is always accompanied by some uncertainties, your VC and PE investors want to see that you recognize the risks and have a plan (or even two) how to mitigate them.
+It’s essential to know the answers to all these questions.
+Since development is always accompanied by some uncertainties, your VC and PE investors want to see that you recognize the risks and have a plan (or even two) to mitigate them.
 So, who can help you with that?
-Development team with DevOps implemented undoubtedly can.
+A development team with DevOps implemented undoubtedly can.